TamaraVasiljev/StatsAndBooze/README.md

 ## Description

 StatsandBooze is an R package designed to find the appropriate date among all participants for having a beer :beers: (or a diet coke :bubble_tea:).
-Given a list of participants and their availability dates as input, this package may be used to find the common date when all partecipants can be part of the happy hours.
+Given a list of participants and their availability dates as input, this package may be used to find the common date when all participants can be part of the happy hours.

 ### Main functions